mzazon/awesome-cloud-projects/gcp/legacy-database-applications-database-migration-service-application-design-center/legacy-database-applications-database-migration-service-application-design-center.md

 1. **Implement real-time application monitoring** using Cloud Monitoring and Cloud Logging to track application performance, database query patterns, and user experience metrics during and after the migration process.

-2. **Design and implement a microservices architecture** based on the Application Design Center blueprint, breaking down the monolithic legacy application into domain-specific services that can be independently deployed and scaled.
+2. **Design and implement a microservices architecture** based on the generated blueprint, breaking down the monolithic legacy application into domain-specific services that can be independently deployed and scaled using Cloud Run or GKE.

 3. **Create automated CI/CD pipelines** using Cloud Build and Cloud Deploy to streamline the deployment of modernized application components with proper testing, security scanning, and rollback capabilities.